Saxenda and Victoza are both prescription medications that contain the same active drug: (liraglutide). But they have different approved uses:

 • Victoza can be given in the following dosages: 0.6 mg, 1.2 mg, or 1.8 mg once per day.
 The dosage you use will depend on the treatment plan your doctor prescribes for you.

 • Saxenda is used in a higher dosage than Victoza.
 Your dosage will gradually be increased over the first 5 weeks of treatment.
-The recommended dosage of Saxenda is 3 mg once a day.
+The recommended dosage of Saxenda is 3 mg once per day.

 Victoza and Saxenda both contain the active drug liraglutide.
 But they’re approved for different uses.